 The first step to relief from your pain is providing a proper diagnosis.
 Because the pain symptoms are variable, TMD can be difficult to diagnose.
 So, if you suffer from TMD, you likely have been feeling its effects for a while.
 This can be frustrating, especially if you’ve been to multiple doctors and no one can seem to find a solution.

 Instead of relying on guesswork, the dentists at our Powell, Ohio office have the tools for a decisive diagnosis.
 At your appointment, we utilize the BioPak jaw diagnostic system.
 This tool measures the health of your jaw joints and facial muscles to pinpoint problem areas.

 As a result, we get an accurate picture of your TMD.
 We then can use that to prescribe the best treatment plan for you.
-And at Infinite Smiles, we can provide several ways to properly treat your TMJ pain:
+And, we can provide several ways to properly treat your TMJ pain:

 Approved by the FDA as an effective treatment, Botox can be safely used to relax your muscles.
 By using it on the muscles surrounding your TMJ, you can help them calm down and begin to heal normally.
 This can reduce tension that triggers frequent migraines and headaches.